 Well, that’s just one way to start.
-The best way to find more is research about the influencer and dig details that matter.
+The best way to find more is to research about the influencer and dig into details that matter.

 It’s important to note that you don’t particularly need to talk about their blog/post for relevance.
 You can also use elements in their content that you relate to.
 For example, a useful tip that you could really connect to or something that they usually talk about on Twitter.

 While coming off as someone who’s easily impressed isn’t recommendable, giving the influencer mild ego-strokes can get you to the promised land.